| | |

 Other magical towns nearby are Cuernavaca and Taxco known for their silver mining.
 Monarch butterflies migrate to their winter home in the forests of Central Mexico just a couple of hours away from Mexico City.
 Day trips can be taken to any of these UNESCO World Heritage Sites and nature preserves.
 Check out Viator.com to see what tours they offer or take the bus from to some nearby cities to explore on your own.

 Don’t be surprised if you fall in love with Mexico City.
 It’s easy to do.
 We’ve visited multiple times and always find something new.
-Like many other great cities, one visit is not enough, but it’s a good start.
+One visit is not enough, but it’s a good start.
 With reasonably priced flights, a mecca of things to do and its central location and ease of travel to other destinations makes Mexico City the ultimate city getaway.

 Similar Posts